 These Fevered Days: Ten Pivotal Moments in the Making of Emily Dickinson takes the reader inside ten significant days that changed the poet’s life.
 Each day portrays Emily Dickinson at a different point in her extraordinary life—from a 14 year-old girl sitting down to her desk and declaring “all things are ready” to a mature woman with nearly 2,000 breathtaking poems behind her.
 Based on years of research, These Fevered Days offers a new way for thinking about Emily Dickinson and a dazzling new portrait of an American woman determined to “dwell in possibility.”
 An engaging, revealing, and accessible read, These Fevered Days is the most intimate biography yet of America’s preeminent poetic genius.
 Forthcoming from W. W. Norton & Co.

 Martha Ackmann is featured in a new Emily Dickinson documentary starring Cynthia Nixon.
 Learn more

-Starring Obie Award winner April Matthis, this new American play captures the passion and struggle of baseball’s female Jackie Robinson.
+The New York Times called Toni Stone “astonishing” and “terrific,” and named the play a Critics’ Pick.
+“We’re learning something new, “ the Times wrote, ”but also in a new way.”
+This new American play captures the passion and struggle of baseball’s female Jackie Robinson.
 Written by playwright Lydia Diamond and directed by Tony-award winning director Pam MacKinnon, Toni Stone shows how far talent, pride, and determination can take one woman in pursuit of a dream.
-Based on the book Curveball by Martha Ackmann, Toni Stone is a production of Roundabout Theater in New York.
+Based on the book Curveball by Martha Ackmann.

 Toni Stone Tickets On Sale Now